JanDuinkerken/Linux-Shell/README.md

 # Linux-Shell
-Linux shell developed as a practical for the operative systems subject
+Linux shell developed as a practical for the operative systems subject.

+Developed with Jesús Mosteiro García